Cray-HPE/docs-csm/upgrade/1.5.2/README.md

 This is an optional step but is strongly recommended.
 As each patch release includes updated container images that may contain CVE fixes, it is recommended to reboot each NCN to refresh cached container images.
 For detailed instructions on how to gracefully reboot each NCN, refer to [Reboot NCNs](../../operations/node_management/Reboot_NCNs.md).

+### Configure E1000 node and Redfish Exporter for SMART data

+> **NOTE:** Please follow this step if SMART disk data is needed for E1000 node.

+This step is for getting the SMART data from the disks on E1000 node using the Redfish exporter into `prometheus` time-series database.
+To configure the LDAP instance on the E1000 primary management node and reconfigure the redfish-exporter instance running on the `ncn`, see [Configure E1000 node and Redfish Exporter](../../operations/system_management_health/E1000_SMART_data_configuration.md).

 ### Complete upgrade